 \section{Abstract}

-Recent advances in Artificial intelligence (AI) have leveraged promising results in solving complex problems in the area of Natural Language Processing (NLP), being an important tool to help in the expeditious resolution of judicial proceedings in the legal area.
-In this context, this work targets the problem of detecting the degree of similarity between judicial documents that can be achieved in the inference group, by applying six NLP techniques based on transformers, namely BERT, GPT-2 and RoBERTa pre-trained in the Brazilian Portuguese language and the same specialized using 210,000 legal proceedings.
-Documents were pre-processed and had their content transformed into a vector representation using these NLP techniques.
-Unsupervised learning was used to cluster the lawsuits, calculating the quality of the model based on the cosine of the distance between the elements of the group to its centroid.
-We noticed that models based on transformers present better performance when compared to previous research, highlighting the RoBERTa model specialized in the Brazilian Portuguese language, making it possible to advance in the current state of the art in the area of NLP applied to the legal sector.
+Recent advances in Artificial Intelligence (AI) have leveraged promising results in solving complex problems in the area of Natural Language Processing (NLP), being an important tool to help in the expeditious resolution of judicial proceedings in the legal area.
+In this context, this work targets the problem of detecting the degree of similarity between judicial documents that can be achieved in the inference group, by applying six NLP techniques based on the transformers architecture to a case study of legal proceedings in the Brazilian judicial system.
+The NLP transformer-based models, namely BERT, GPT-2 and RoBERTa, were pre-trained using a general purpose corpora of the Brazilian Portuguese language, and then were fine-tuned and specialised for the legal sector using 210,000 legal proceedings.
+Vector representations of each legal document were calculated based on their embeddings, which were used to cluster the lawsuits, calculating the quality of each model based on the cosine of the distance between the elements of the group to its centroid.
+We noticed that models based on transformers presented better performance when compared to previous traditional NLP techniques, with the RoBERTa model specialised for the Brazilian Portuguese language presenting the best results.
+This methodology can be also applied to other case studies for different languages, making it possible to advance in the current state of the art in the area of NLP applied to the legal sector.

 \keywords{legal \and natural language processing \and clustering \and transformers}